Getting your Trinity Audio player ready...

 3. What do we do well?

-Are you losing customers after they buy from you?
+A green circle with the text Are you losing customers after they buy from you?

 Are you losing customers after they buy from you?
 Keep an eye on your client repeat purchase rate.